 If a student uses Title IV financial aid to register for a class or classes and does not attend the class (NA) but fails to drop the class, the College is required by Federal law to refund all tuition and fees to the appropriate financial aid program.
+The student is then responsible for the tuition and fee charges.
 If the student also charged books and non-book merchandise for the class the student is responsible for returning the books and merchandise to the bookstore.
-If the student fails to do so, the student will be required to repay the Title IV program for those charges.
-Failure to do so will result in a hold being placed on school records and the overpayment will be reported to the Department of Education.
+If the student fails to do so, the student is responsible for all charges.
+Failure to pay the required charges will result in a hold being placed on school records.